Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

 \paragraph{Spectrograph calibration.} With the principle of efficient harmonic generation validated, we build a dedicated ultraviolet astrocomb and use it for spectrograph calibration under realistic conditions at the high-resolution echelle spectrograph SOPHIE \citep{perruchot2008} at the Observatoire de Haute Provence (OHP, France).
-This spectrograph is fed by two optical fibers (A/B fibers), covers the wavelengths $\lambda$ from $387$~nm to $708$~nm with a resolving power of $R=\frac{\lambda}{\Delta{}\lambda}\approx75'000$ (i.e. frequency resolution of 10~GHz at 400~nm wavelength) and its echelle grating is enclosed in a pressure vessel to reduce externally induced drifts.
-Wavelength calibration can be obtained via thorium-argon hollow-cathode lamps (ThAr) and a passively-stabilized Fabry-P\'erot etalon (FP) \citealt{wildi2010,wildi2012}, permitting calibration on the $1$ to $2\,\mathrm{m\,s^{-1}}$ level \citep{bouchy2013}.
+With the help of an Echelle-grating and a prism, the spectrograph cross disperses the input spectrum on a 2-dimensional charged coupled device (CCD) detector array so that the spectrum is arranged in a vertically separated set of nearly horizontal lines (\textit{Echelle orders}), where each line represents a distinct wavelength interval.
+The SOPHIE spectrograph, covers the wavelengths $\lambda$ from $387$~nm to $708$~nm with a resolving power of $R=\frac{\lambda}{\Delta{}\lambda}\approx75'000$ (i.e. frequency resolution of approximately 10~GHz at 400~nm wavelength) and its echelle grating is enclosed in a pressure vessel to reduce externally induced drifts.
+Traditionally, wavelength calibration can be obtained via thorium-argon hollow-cathode lamps (ThAr) and a passively-stabilized Fabry-P\'erot etalon (FP) \citealt{wildi2010,wildi2012}, permitting calibration on the $1$ to $2\,\mathrm{m\,s^{-1}}$ level \citep{bouchy2013}.